Torpedo: Production and spread

 Whitehead purchased rights to the gyroscope of Ludwig Obry in 1888, but it was not sufficiently accurate, so in 1890 he purchased a better design to improve control of his designs, which came to be called the "Devil's Device".
 The firm of L. Schwartzkopff in Germany also produced torpedoes and exported them to Russia, Japan, and Spain.
-In 1885, Britain ordered a batch of 50 as torpedo production at home and Rijeka could not meet demand.
+In 1885, Britain ordered a batch of 50 as torpedo production at home and Fiume could not meet demand.

 In 1893, Royal Navy torpedo production was transferred to the Royal Gun Factory.
 The British later established a Torpedo Experimental Establishment at and a production facility at the Royal Naval Torpedo Factory, Greenock, in 1910.
 These are now closed.

 By World War I, Whitehead's torpedo remained a worldwide success, and his company was able to maintain a monopoly on torpedo production.
 By that point, his torpedo had grown to a diameter of 18 in with a maximum speed of 30.5 kn with a warhead weighing 170 lb.

 Whitehead faced competition from the American Lieutenant Commander John A. Howell, whose design, driven by a flywheel, was simpler and cheaper.
 It was produced from 1885 to 1895, and it ran straight, leaving no wake.
 A Torpedo Test Station was set up in Rhode Island in 1870.
 The Howell torpedo was the only United States Navy model until an American company, Bliss and Williams, secured manufacturing rights to produce Whitehead torpedoes.
 These were put into service for the U.S. Navy in 1892.
 Five varieties were produced, all 18 in in diameter.

 The Royal Navy introduced the Brotherhood wet heater engine in 1907 with the 18 in Mk.
 VII & VII*, which greatly increased the speed and range over compressed-air engines, and wet heater type engines became the standard in many major navies up to and during the Second World War.